laszlocph/gimlet-documentation/src/pages/blog/gimletd-the-gitops-release-manager.md

 ---
 layout: post
-title: "GimletD - the GitOps release manager"
+title: 'GimletD - the GitOps release manager'
-date: "2021-01-25"
+date: '2021-01-25'
 description: |
   This blog post is a design proposal for GimletD, a server-side release manager component for GitOps workflows.
 topic: Helm
 image: gimlet-tool.jpeg
 tags: [posts]